 Mr. Robinette is a Senior Director of Asset Strategies of NFA.
-Mr. Robinette joined Nationwide Mutual in 2012 where he most recently managed a portfolio of hedge funds and led manager due diligence reviews.
+Mr. Robinette joined Nationwide Mutual in 2012 where he most recently managed a hedge fund portfolio and led manager due diligence reviews.
 He joined NFA in 2017.

 FUND MANAGEMENT (cont.)